rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/2-raindex-in-20-minutes.svelte.md

 - Get real-time updates on your strategies’ progress

 How can you use Raindex to improve your strategy performance?
-- Run monte carlo modelling and produce charts for your strategy
+- Run Monte Carlo modelling and produce charts for your strategy
 - Run backtesting simulations to test strategy performance
 - View the stack to see how the strategy will initially execute
 - Configure strategy bindings for optimal deployment